remoteit/installer/readme.md

 ### Notes for developers

-1. The connectd folder contains the source files for the Debian package creation process.
+1. The connectd folder contains the source files for the Debian and tar package creation process.
 2. scripts/build.sh is the script which handles building all packages.

 ### Available Characters